NCAR/HPC-Docs/docs/environment-and-software/hpc-software/vscode.md

 1. From the menu, use the *Terminal > New Terminal* or *View > Terminal* menu commands.
 2. From the Command Palette (⇧⌘P), use the *View: Toggle Terminal* command.

 The terminal has Shell Integration options and the default will be selected based on your SAM shell settings for each system.
-Modify the shell with the terminal shell dropdown.
-Clicking the `+` will create a new terminall window with the current shell.
+You can modify the shell with the terminal shell dropdown.
+Clicking the `+` will create a new terminal window with the current shell.

 ![Shell Dropdown](media/shell_dropdown.png)